jdeviers/smallPrograms/README.md

    **To run:** run `./diag_nxn <input_file>`.
 An example input matrix file is provided: see `N5.dat`.

    **Notes on usage:** The input matrix must be given in a separated file and not fed to the executable as a stream.
 Its element do not have to follow a fixed formatting: they can be given as floats (with any number of significant digits), or as integers (which will be read as double precision floats anyway).
-Elements of the same row must be separated by atr least one space or tab.
-A new row is declared by insertig a newline.
+Elements of the same row must be separated by at least one space or tab.
+A new row is declared by inserting a newline.

    **Input:**
     - (string, as argument) input matrix (REAL(dp),DIMENSION(N,N)): input square matrix.
 N is the extent of the matrix in either dimension.